scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Inter-ISD Beaconing
 In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
 Each AS discovers path segments from itself to any other core AS.
 The number of distinct paths through the core network is typically very large.
 To keep the overhead manageable, at most 5 path segments to every destination AS are discovered, and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).
+Due to the variable length fields in AS entries, the sizes for storage and transmission cannot be predicted exactly, but assume an average of 250 bytes per AS entry.
+At the shortest recommended propagation interval of 5 seconds, this corresponds to an average bandwidth of around 2.5 MB/s and the processing of 10000 signature verifications per second.

+If the same AS has 1000 child links, the propagation of the beacons will require signing one new AS entry for each of the propagated PCBs for each link (at most 50 per link), i.e. at most 50000 signatures per propagation event.
+The total bandwidth for the propagation of these PCBs for all 1000 child links would, be roughly around 25 MB/s which is manageable with even modest consumer hardware.

+On a cold start of the network, path segments to each AS are discovered within a number of propagation steps proportional to the longest path.
+With a 5 second propagation period and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.
+When all ASes start propagation just after they've received the first PCBs from any of their upstreams (see 'fast recovery'), the construction of a first path to connect each AS to the ISD core is accelerated.

+When a new parent-child link is added to the network, the parent AS will propagate the available PCBs in the next propagation event.
+If the AS on the child side of the new link is a leaf AS, path discovery is thus complete after at most one propagation interval.
+Otherwise, child ASes at distance D below the new link, learn of the new link after at worst D further propagation intervals.

+### Inter-ISD Beaconing

+In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
+Each AS discovers path segments from itself to any other core AS.

 Without making strong assumptions on the topology of the core network, we can assume that shortest paths through real world, internet-like networks are relatively short; for example, the Barabási-Albert random graph model predicts a diameter of log(N)/log(log(N)) for a network with N nodes {{BollRio-2000}}.
 The average distance scales in the same way.
 We cannot assume that the selected PCBs are strictly shortest paths through the network, but it's reasonable to assume that they will not be very much longer than the shortest paths either.